-Encoding service objects 1310 can also supply encoding/ the programs 12, 22 as described in the word processing transfer example.
+Encoding service objects 1310 can also supply encoding/ decoding methods to other software programs via an API to 45 the programs 12, 22 as described in the word processing transfer example.
 Using remote procedure calls, such an API could also be extended to methods stored on an encoding partner server 1302.